logicalahara/tkssharma.com/content/posts/2020-01-11-react-design-patterns-Part-1.md

 ![React Patterns ](../thumbnails/patterns.png)
 - Compound Pattern
 - Renderer Props
-- React Context Pattern using Provider
+- ReactJS Context Pattern using Provider

 ### Lets talk about Each Pattern one by one